echamudi/cham-jp-deck/README.md

 ## FAQ

-### Which items are included?
+### Which words and kanji characters are included?

-- Words from **JMdict** that contains has frequency tags and contains kanji,
+- Words from **JMdict** that contains has frequency tags and contains kanji.
-- Words from **JMdict** that don't have frequency tags but appear in ManyThings examples, Wanikani vocabs, Core 6K, Core 10K, and Tanos JLPT vocabs,
+- Words from **JMdict** that don't have frequency tags but appear in ManyThings examples, Wanikani vocabs, Core 6K, Core 10K, Tanos JLPT vocabs, and Netflix Frequency 12K.
 - Kanji letters from **KANJIDIC**, starting from kanken 10 to kanken 1.

 ### How the items are sorted?